echopen/echopen_prototyping/stable/guide_hardware.md

 Now fix the motor to this support with 2 or 4 screw 3 mm diameter, 6mm long.

 Now print MDL-rod-fixation, the two holes on each side of this part of the cylinder.
 The bigger one is for the motor axe.
 Fix this axis with a 3mm diameter 10 mm long screw.
-This screw must be 10 mm minimum cause it must stick out so it will hit the motor\_support when initialising \(searching it's 0\).
-The second one is used to fix the rod, prefer using wood screw 3 mm diameter.
+This screw must be 10 mm minimum because it must stick out so it will hit the motor\_support when initialising \(searching it's 0\).
+The second one is used to fix the rod, prefer using a wood screw, 3 mm diameter.

 ![](./guide_hardware/9_Mechanic/montage1.jpg)

-The rod is a metal rod 4 mm diameter, prefer stainless steel, because it will be immersed in water, We use 100 mm long rod, but only limitation on the length is that the transducer must be immersed and the electrical connection of the transducer must not.
+The rod is a metal rod 4 mm diameter, prefer stainless steel, because it will be immersed in water, We use 100 mm long rod, but the only limitation on the length is that the transducer must be immersed and the electrical connection of the transducer must not.

 Then print the tranducer support and fix it to the rod.